 All tours are private, depart daily, and can be customized to suit individual interests and schedules.
 Please contact us at firstname.lastname@example.org or 0064-21-890611 for more information about our luxury New Zealand tours.
 Our Vehicles Travel Guide Profiles

-Day 1: Auckland (Relaxing day)
+Day 1: Auckland arrival (Relaxing day, discover the city of sails)

 You will be met on arrival at Auckland International Airport by your Aroha NZ Tours Representative, and transferred to your accommodation in our luxurious vehicle.
 Here you can spend the day in the Inner City and near the America’s Cup Village and visit the nearby Viaduct Basin and its many lively bars and restaurants.
 Walk onto Queenstreet and explore the new Britomart.
 Britomart is a vibrant shopping, entertainment and business precinct in the heart of downtown Auckland.
 Surrounded by beautiful heritage buildings, it’s a neighbourhood of buzzing restaurants and bars, world-class fashion boutiques and interesting art spaces.
 Worth a visit is also the new Auckland Art Gallery with a collection numbering 15000 works.
 The Gallery's collection includes major holdings of New Zealand historic, modern and contemporary art, and outstanding works by Maori and Pacific Island artists, as well as international painting, sculpture and print collections ranging in date from 1376 to today.
 Visit the nearby unique harbour location makes the Auckland Fish Market an easily accessible and captivating destination for locals and tourists alike.
 The Fish Market building, hosts a variety of fresh seafood retailers, a boutique food market, restaurants, licensed cafes, an extraordinary wine encounter and the ever popular Auckland Seafood School.
 At lunchtime our open-air courtyard and cafes bustle with a steady stream of diners.
 By night it's the aromas of Asia that permeate the air as our standalone Hong Kong style and Korean eateries, come into their own.
 Relax in the inner city.
 Accommodation: Auckland City